Your Council Tax bill explained

 If you are claiming Universal Credit the DWP do not pay any support towards your Council Tax, you will need to claim this separately from Preston City Council.

-The amount of support you are entitled to will depend on your income and household circumstances, for more information please see our Council Tax Support page.
+The amount of support you are entitled to will depend on your income and household circumstances, for more information please visit our Council Tax Support page.